 If you take a closer look at the source code, you may notice that smallpaint doesn’t do any kind of tone mapping – it directly writes the measured contributions into the image file.
 Also, there are some magic constants used as scaling factors here and there.

 When doing ray tracing, the goal is to compute the radiance returning to the eye along rays of light through each pixel of an image.
 As a last step, we map these values to – for example – RGB values for visualization.
 Trying to measure RGB intensities directly does not make any sense, and is also scientifically unacceptable.
 The reason for omitting this from smallpaint is solely to save a few lines of code.
-Your computer graphics professor would probably be throwing lightning bolts at you for this.
+Your computer graphics professor would probably throw lightning bolts at you for this.

 Code walkthrough lecture